 But it’s not actually flying that terrifies me, it’s crashing.
 Something I think is reasonable given there’s no bigger downer on a holiday than dying horribly in a flaming ball of twisted steel.
 Add chronic claustrophobia to the equation and for me flying is right up there with skinning myself and frolicking in a salt mine.

-But before you start to judge me for my neuroses, I’d like to point out that I’m not really scared of much else.
+Before you start to judge me for my neuroses, I’d like to point out that I’m not really scared of much else.
 I love heights, adore a boat and am so unafraid of spiders that I’ve eaten them.
 I’m also fascinated by sharks and would happily cuddle up to the most slithery snake… as long as its not on a plane.

 And you know, when it comes to being afraid of flying, I’m in pretty darn salubrious company.
 It is estimated that around 25 per cent of people suffer from a fear of flying to varying degrees, and you may find it surprising that there are a staggeringly high number of professional travel writers, clocking up hundreds of thousands of air miles every year while being card carrying aviaphobes.
 And there are, and have been, stacks of celebrity aeronautical scaredy cats too including Jennifer Aniston, Ben Affleck, Elvis and Muhammad Ali.